QuantEcon/lecture-source-jl/rst_files/julia_essentials.rst

     println("word = $word, val = $val")

-Tuples can be created with a hanging ``,``--which is used to create a tuple with one element
+Tuples can be created with a hanging ``,`` -- this is useful to create a tuple with one element

 .. code-block:: julia